-In the history of the group, the Rush logo is not alone.
-And they are opposites of each other: the first with large capital letters, the second with thin lowercase glyphs.
+In the group’s history, the Rush logo is not the only one.
+And they are opposites: the first with large capital letters, the second with thin lowercase glyphs.
 But they share a common color: both emblems are red, with an intense shade.
-This makes them dynamic and energetically charged, allowing them to stand out on any background.
+This makes them dynamic and energetic, allowing them to stand out against any background.

 Meaning and History

-In the early years, the young musicians were essentially searching for themselves, as they often changed their lineup.
+In the early years, the young musicians were essentially searching for themselves, often changing their lineup.
 Some members left the group due to creative differences, others due to incompatible personalities, and still others due to poor health.
 The band finally settled on its lineup in its seventh year and lasted until the end of its career.
-Despite the problems, Rush gradually transformed from a basement band to a concertmaster – working no less than six days a week.
-However, they could not sign a deal with professional studios, so they created their own label called Moon Records.
+Despite the problems, Rush gradually transformed from a basement band to a concertmaster, working no less than six days a week.
+However, they could not sign a deal with major studios, so they created their own label, Moon Records.

 What is Rush?